Lucas-Cox-CART/JurassicParkGame/Codename Holly-Escape from Isla Nublar/Chapter 1 Script - The Arena.md

 *Holly snorts in disgust, appalled at his attempts to sweet talk her after what he's put her through.*

 Henry: "(2) Still not a fan of my methods?
 (3) Heh, well, I hope you'll change your tune soon.
 You have a long road ahead of you, and I hope I can make it up to you.
 (4) After all, you are the key component to my plan..."

+*Henry closes the hatch once again, walking away slowly.
+Holly whips around, letting her tail hit the wall as she turns.
+The player is told to sleep once again, and Holly lies down to rest.*

+# 7 MONTHS PASS

+# The Final Colosseum Battle